Brown bin collections are restarting from 6 April. Please download your temporary collection calendar and read our FAQs

 You will only need to pay the charge if you choose to use the garden waste service.

 You will not have to pay the charge if you only use your brown bin for food waste.
-We are required to provide a free food waste collection and that will continue.
+You can recycle your garden waste on one of our household waste and recycling centres or you can try home composting.

 Your brown bin must be out for collection by 7am on your scheduled day.

 - All waste must fit in the bin with the lid closed.